FerranMarin/axie-scholar-utilities/docs/index.md

 # File Format
-This tool depends mainly on 2 files.
-A Payments file and a Secrets file.
+This tool depends on various files.
 Below find the format I expect them to be.

 ## Payments file format
 It requires a JSON file like: